AU-ExoMars/PCOT/mkdocs/docs/devguide/library.md

 # Using PCOT as a library
 If you are using the source distribution of PCOT you can write Python scripts which use PCOT components.

+## Loading and running PCOT documents

 A typical example might be a script to read a PCOT document and run some data through that document's graph.
 You could do that like this: